gdsbook/book/notebooks/03_spatial_data.md

 row2cell(t_surface.loc[0, :], surface.attrs["res"])
 ```

-One of the benefits of this approach is we do not require entirely filled surfaces and can only record pixels where we have data.
+One of the benefits of this approach is that we do not require entirely filled surfaces and can only record pixels where we have data.
 For the example above or cells with more than 1,000 people, we could create the associated geo-table as follows:

 ```python
 max_polys = (